 Change PC: This option lets the user change the value of PC (Program Counter).
 By changing the PC the user can execute the instruction to which the specified PC points.
+The value in the PC must be an even address.

-Execute: By choosing this button the user is able to execute the instructions with the options of execution with/without breakpoint insertion (refer to Fig. 5).
+Execute: By choosing this button, the user is able to execute the loaded program with the options of execution with/without breakpoint insertion.
 In case of breakpoint insertion, the user has the option to choose from a list of valid breakpoint values.
 It also has the option to set a limit on the time for execution.
-This "Max Execution Time" option restricts the program execution to a time frame specified by the user, and helps the simulator in exception handling.
+This "Max Execution Time" option restricts the program execution to a time frame specified by the user.